Hired armed cutter Nimrod: The third Nimrod

 On 7 January 1811 Nimrod captured Maria Francoise and sent her into Plymouth as a prize.
 Prize money was due to be paid in August 1811.
 Nimrod, Poictiers, and Caledonia shared in the capture on 22 August 1812 of the cargo of the French vessel Auguste.
 The British removed her cargo of wine before destroying her.
 On 22 November, Nimrod, under the command of Thomas Peake, captured Belisario.

 On 23 December Nimrod, Thomas Peake, Master and Commander, was in company with Armide when they recaptured the English brig Sparkler, A. Brown, master.
 Nimrod sent Sparkler into Portland Roads.
 Sparkler had been sailing from Cadiz to London when captured.

 In January 1813 Nimrod was escorting a convoy when the American privateer Hunter, of 16 guns and 80 men, succeeded in capturing a transport and a brig.
 Shortly thereafter HMS Phoebe captured Hunter and sent her into Plymouth.

 On 9 March Nimrod recaptured Margaret, J. Simpson, master.
 The American privateer True Blooded Yankee had taken Margaret and put on board a prize crew that included a British seaman, John Wiltshire.
 The British tried Wiltshire for piracy and hanged him.

 In January 1814, while serving in the blockade of Brest, Nimrod was present when Clarence captured the brig Henriette.
 This gave rise to a court case in which Clarence claimed sole prize rights and the other vessels in the blockading squadron claimed shares.
 The Court ruled that as a matter of principle:

 "When a prize is taken coming out of a blockaded port, by one of the blockading squadron stationed off the mouth of the harbour, the other ships of the squadron, although stationed at some distance, are entitled to share."

-However, when the case came up for a hearing on the evidence, the court rejected the squadron's claim on the grounds that Henriette did not come out from Brest but rather was a small coaster traveling between Legue and Croisi that had taken shelter in Cannonet Bay.
+However, when the case came up for a hearing on the evidence, the court rejected the squadron's claim on the grounds that Henriette did not come out from Brest but rather was a small coaster traveling between Légué and Croisi that had taken shelter in Cannonet Bay.